ysard/ESP32-T58XX-driver/README.md

 write on the THSEL pin that reuses the CLK (T5838) / SCK (T5848) pin.
 This library is essentially about this one wire custom protocol.

+## ⚠️ Disclaimer ⚠️

+At this time, the library has not yet been thoroughly tested and may contain errors.
+Please report them by opening an issue or a PR. <3

 ## Configuration

 Tested with ESP-IDF framework version of PlatformIO (@ 3.50401.0 (5.4.1)).